dmsgnn/software-engineering-project/README.md

 - Local game

 ### Exam demo cheats
-If you will choose one of these nicknames: `admin1`, `admin2`, `admin3`, `admin4` you will start with an amount of fifty for every resources type in the strongbox.
+If one of these nicknames is chosen: `admin1`, `admin2`, `admin3`, `admin4` the user will start with an amount of fifty for every resources type in the strongbox.